jjojo/iprogSpotify/README.md

 ## Short Project Description
 This application uses the Spotify API.
 Spotify users may publish playlists they have created or are following for voting. <br>
-This feature enables guests, friends and family to place their vote on a playlist and in that way express their opinion about the published playlists. <br>
+This feature enables guests, friends and family to place their vote on a playlist and in that way express their opinion about the published playlists.
 Furthermore café owners, dinner hosts and party planners can get an overview of how appreciated different playlists are.